mt-class/penn/language-research.md

 ---

-So far in the class we have mainly focused on the mathematics and algorithms that underly machine translation systems,  In this project we will examine properties of languages.
+So far in the class we have mainly focused on the mathematics and algorithms that underly machine translation systems.
+In this project, we will examine properties of languages.
 Some of these properties make machine translation more challenging.
 You will form a team and research a language.
 You will:

 * collect information about the syntax and morphology of the language
 * investigate where it is spoken, and what other languages its speakers are exposed to